Allies of Brazil's Rousseff see leadership vacuum as economy sinks

 A widening political kickbacks scandal involving contracts at state-run oil company Petroleo Brasileiro has weakened Rousseff, put her leftist party against the ropes and rattled her allies, some of whom are suspected of receiving bribes.

-It is the worst economic downturn in 25 years that has undercut confidence in her leadership and raised public support for the idea of impeaching Rousseff just six months into her second term.
+But it is the worst economic downturn in 25 years that has undercut confidence in her leadership and raised the spectre of impeachment for Rousseff just six months into her second term.

 Vice President Michel Temer warned of the gravity of the situation during a news conference at the presidential palace on Wednesday, as he made a plea for unity to rescue the country from economic crisis.